sst/sst/www/docs/learn/update-the-core.md

 }
 ```

 We are leaving the functions empty on purpose.
-Next, we will pick a database to use and implement the two functions.
+We'll first pick a database to use and implement the two functions.